Theodore-Chatziioannou/athenspop/README.md

 * Fuse microdata with more aggregate statistical distributions;
 * Data cropping considering smaller urban areas and external zones;
 * Use of detailed land use shapefiles for AMA to resample spatial patterns more accurately;
-* New vizualizations of synthetic data.
+* New visualisations of synthetic data.

 ## Main Collaborators - Research Team
 1) Theodoros Chatziioanou, Senior Data Scientist, City Modeling Lab, ARUP, Theodore.Chatziioannou@arup.com